 Over the past two decades, B.C.’s land use planning process and the unprecedented collaboration among First Nations, the B.C. government, environmental groups and forest companies is resulting in the protection of forest ecosystems, provide economic opportunities for First Nations, and offer certainty for the forest industry through sustainable harvesting of both old and second growth Managed Forests.
-On January 28, 2016, the B.C. government legally established the new Great Bear Rainforest Land Use Order and in the spring of 2016 will introduce the Great Bear Rainforest (Forest Management) Act as the final implementation measures, replacing the previous land use orders in 2007 and 2009.
+On January 28, 2016, the B.C. government legally established the new Great Bear Rainforest Land Use Order and in May 2016 enacted the Great Bear Rainforest (Forest Management) Act as the final implementation measures, replacing the previous land use orders in 2007 and 2009.

 British Columbia has entered into government-to-government protocols with area First Nations to ensure management decisions are informed by their perspectives.

 As a world leader in sustainable forest management, B.C. concurrently manages ecological integrity and human well-being in the globally unique Great Bear Rainforest through ecosystem-based management.
 Ecosystem-based management is an adaptive, systematic approach to managing human activities that seeks to ensure the co-existence of healthy, fully functioning ecosystems and human communities.